Benny-/Yahoo-ticker-symbol-downloader/README.rst

     usage: YahooTickerDownloader.py [-h] [-i] [-e] [-E EXCHANGE] [-s SLEEP] [-p] [-m MARKET]
-                                    type
+                                    [type]

     positional arguments:
-      type                  The type to download, this can be: future mutualfund etf stocks index currency
+      type                  The type to download, this can be: generic

     optional arguments:
       -h, --help            show this help message and exit